neutrinojs/neutrino/docs/customization.md

 to the way your Neutrino presets are building your project.
 Neutrino provides a mechanism to augment presets and middleware in the context of a project without resorting to creating and publishing an entirely independent preset.

-## Middleware formats

-Before we delve into making customizations in `.neutrinorc.js`, it's important to note that this file can be in any valid [middleware format](./middleware.md#formats) that Neutrino accepts.
-For project-based customization, it is recommended to use the object format, and that will be the format we focus on for the remainder of this guide.
-Should you need a lot of API customization, you may still opt to write your `.neutrinorc.js` file in the function format.

 Your `.neutrinorc.js` file is a JavaScript module which will be required by Neutrino using Node.js.
 Any code written in this file should be usable by the version of Node.js you have running on your system when running Neutrino.
 The `.neutrinorc.js` file should export an object or function depending on which format you opt to use.